slowernews/slowernews/README.md

 ## Can I contribute?

-Open an issue or pull request <a target="_blank" href="https://github.com/slownews/slownews.github.io">the repository</a> with relevant links, corrections or suggestions.
+Open an issue or pull request this repository with relevant links, corrections or suggestions.
 Nevertheless, I'm the BDFL of the main page.

 ## Feeling grateful?